-We thank S.G.
-Rhee (Ewha University) for critical reading of our manuscript.
-We also thank T. P. Stossel (Harvard Medical School) and T. Takafuta (University of Yamanashi) for providing the cDNAs for human full-length filamin A and filamin B, respectively.
+We thank T. P. Stossel (Harvard Medical School) and T. Takafuta (University of Yamanashi) for providing the cDNAs for human full-length filamin A and filamin B, respectively.
+We thank S. G. Rhee (Ewha University) for critical reading of our manuscript.
 This work was supported by grants from the Korea Research foundation (KRF-2005-084-C00025) and the Korea Science and Engineering Foundation (M10533010001).
-J.S.
-Choi was the recipient of the BK21 fellowship.
+J.S.C. was the recipient of the BK21 fellowship.